-As usual, oddsmakers see Michigan State among the top contenders to run the table in March Madness and claim the national title.
+As usual, oddsmakers see Michigan State basketball among the top contenders to run the table in March Madness and claim the national title.

 Tom Izzo has accomplished a lot in his legendary coaching career.